samydenberg/RQA_Simulation/PROGS/README.txt

-To run 'main.m' file, download the folder "PROGRAMS" and open the folder in MATLAB.

-Then, download the data folder from https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/sydenbe1_jh_edu/EvH37_J87wFLoAjFwBBLAR4BJDUPd9IUgL1OW3ZTN2nK6w?e=QX2RHc
-Add all of these folders to a data folder and then add this folder inside of the "PROGRAMS" folder.

-Then, click "Run" in Matlab Editor.

 'Run_gDPM.ipynb' runs gDPM on a GPU, this code is not included due to it being private

 'fAnimation.m' animates the system setup